dictate-button/dictate-button/README.md

 )
 ```

-Note: the injector mirrors the target field’s display/margins into a wrapper,
+Note: the injector mirrors the target field’s display/margins into the wrapper,
 sets wrapper width to 100% for block-level fields, and adds padding to avoid the button overlapping text.

 ## Events